mpv-player/mpv/DOCS/man/options.rst

 ``--deinterlace=<yes|no>``
     Enable or disable interlacing (default: no).
     Interlaced video shows ugly comb-like artifacts, which are visible on fast movement.
-Enabling this typically inserts the yadif video filter in order to deinterlace the video, or lets the video output apply deinterlacing if supported.
+Enabling this typically inserts the bwdif video filter in order to deinterlace the video, or lets the video output apply deinterlacing if supported.